Independent-oscillator model and the quantum Langevin equation for an oscillator: A review: Quantum Langevin equation

-Note that, as we have already mentioned in the leading paragraph of this subsection, we should consider the collection of independent harmonic oscillators in the limit $N \to \infty$, when it becomes a heat bath, and only in this limit that Eq.~(\ref{classgle}) becomes a bona fide Langevin equation.
-Now, in the limit $N\to \infty$, it is reasonable to replace any occurrence of a summation over \(j\) with an integral, as in
+For consistency, we should consider the collection of independent quantum oscillators in the limit $N \to \infty$, when it becomes a heat bath, and only in this limit that Eq.~(\ref{Eq.m}) becomes a bona fide Langevin equation.
+Now, in the limit $N\to \infty$, it is reasonable to replace any occurrence of a summation over \(j\) with an integral, allowing us to define the so-called bath spectral function, also referred to as the spectral density \(J(\omega)\), as \cite{Weiss,purisdgbook}